fdazen/fda-documentation/general.md

 ![](![80.png]({{site.baseurl}}/images/80.png)

-You will notice that the folio is made out of three columns: the first one contains general information about the reservation, the middle one has fields regarding guest information.
+You will notice that the folio is made out of three columns: the first one contains general information about the reservation, the middle one has fields regarding information about profiles.
+A profile can be a Guest, a Travel Agent or a Company.

 The links _Reservation Information: Custom Fields_ and _Guest Information: Custom Fields_ in the Admin Settings are the links via which you can configure what appears in those folio sections:

  - In the Admin Settings, click on the link _Guest Information: Custom Fields_: